thrix/upstream-testing-vagrant/README.md

     sudo dnf install -y libvirt vagrant vagrant-libvirt

-Download the [Vangrantfile](https://github.com/bgoncalv/upstream-testing-vagrant/raw/master/Vagrantfile) to a directory where vagrant will be executed from.
+Download the [Vangrantfile](https://github.com/thrix/upstream-testing-vagrant/raw/master/Vagrantfile) to a directory where vagrant will be executed from.
 > All vagrant commands should be executed from this directory

 Allow libvirt to run without asking for password

     sudo gpasswd -a ${USER} libvirt
     newgrp libvirt

+## Install sshfs plugin for sharing tests/scripts folder

+    vagrant plugin install sshfs

 ## Starting VM
 Run vagrant command to start a VM, the first time might take a while to download the image.